Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 How is epididymo-orchitis diagnosed?

-- Lab tests: Blood and urine tests may be done to check for infection.
-If you have discharge, a small amount of this fluid will be collected and sent to a lab for testing.
+- Blood and urine tests may be done to check for infection.
+If you have discharge, a small amount of this fluid will be tested for bacteria.

-- Ultrasound: An ultrasound uses sound waves to show pictures of your scrotum on a monitor.
-An ultrasound may show bleeding, lumps, or problems with blood flow.
+- An ultrasound uses sound waves to show pictures of your testicles on a monitor.
+An ultrasound may be used to check blood flow to your testicles.

 How is epididymo-orchitis treated?

 Treatment depends on the cause of your epididymo-orchitis and may include any of the following: